 For each Local Hazard covered by the vehicle, the Vehicle Manufacturer shall demonstrate, by means of fulfilling the self-declaration forms developed by DFRS, that vehicle data is received and/or sent from/to the DFRS ecosystem.

 1.2.3.2 Direct Communication

-Direct Communication is foreseen to happen via WiFi ITS-G5 or C-V2X technologies.
-In these cases, ETSI CAM standards shall be followed
+Direct Communication is foreseen to happen via direct short range communication standards (e.g., Wi-Fi ITS-G5 or C-V2X).